cornell-ece2300/ece2300-docs/docs/ece2300-lab2p1-calc.md

 We have provided you a simple calculator simulator which will emulate what you will prototype during the Lab 2 FPGA week.
-After finishing your implementation for the complete calculator, you can build and run the calculator simulator like this:
+After finishing your implementation for the complete two-function calculator, you can build and run the calculator simulator like this:

 ```
 % cd ${HOME}/ece2300/groupXX/lab2-calc/build